microsoft/FluidFramework/packages/dds/SchemaVersioning.md

     A type which is persisted has very different evolvability than one that is not.
-    For example a package that has a non-exported interface usually can do a rename refactoring for members of the interface, but if that interface is used for Json serialized objects which are persisted, the change could easily break support for all existing documents and/or collaboration with all existing clients, and do so in a way that won't show up in code review since the persistance/format logic might be untouched.
+    For example a package that has a non-exported interface usually can do a rename refactoring for members of the interface, but if that interface is used for Json serialized objects which are persisted, the change could easily break support for all existing documents and/or collaboration with all existing clients, and do so in a way that won't show up in code review since the persistence/format logic might be untouched.
-    Instead any code which defined a persisted format (including interfaces used with Json) should be clearly documented as such.
+    Instead any code which defines a persisted format (including interfaces used with Json) should be clearly documented as such.
-    An easy way to do this is put persisted related details in a clearly named file (for example persisted_formats.ts), and do not import anything into that file which could change and result in a changed data format (for example don't import any types to include in json serialized data).
+    An easy way to do this by putting persisted related details in a clearly named file (for example persisted_formats.ts), and not importing anything into that file which could change and result in a changed data format (for example don't import any types to include in Json serialized data).
     If necessary duplicate types, or move the source of truth to the persisted format code.

 -   Factor legacy format reading code (code for reading formats old enough that writing them is not supported) into compatibility libraries which can be authored as converters.